toksaitov/kernel-project/ubuntu-jammy/Readme.md

                                    binary-headers \
                                    binary-generic

-48. During the compilation process, you will encounter a number of compilation errors.
-With the help of the [Linux Cross Reference](https://elixir.bootlin.com/linux) website, you will have to figure out what modifications to the Linux kernel code prevent you from compiling your code.
-It is a rather good idea to compare the version of the kernel used on Ubuntu 16.10 and the version used on Ubuntu 22.04.
-Fix the errors and make the `tasks` program work again.
+48. The first problem that you will encounter is a complain that the variable `nr_threads` is undeclared in `get_pids.c`.
+Use the Elixir Linux Cross Reference for Linux kernel version [5.15.*](https://elixir.bootlin.com/linux/v5.15.52/source) to search where `nr_threads` is declared.
+You should also find where the same variable was included for the [old version](https://elixir.bootlin.com/linux/v4.8/source) of the kernel used in Ubuntu 16.10.
+Remove the old included header (if necessary) and replace it with the new one in `get_pids.c`.
+Note, that the file that you include must be an `.h` file.
+The variable should also be declared as an `externvar` and not as a member in the header.

+49. The second problem is that `linux/cputime.h` does not exist in the 5.15.* version of the kernel anymore that is included in `get_task_info.c`.
+To find where `cputime.h` code was moved into, search in the commit history of the Linux [kernel](https://github.com/torvalds/linux).
+I recommend to use the following string `Move cputime functionality from` to narrow down your search.
+Fix the include after that.
+It also looks like that the `cputime_t` was removed and replaced with the `u64` typedef.
+Replace the type in `get_task_info.c`.

+50. The third problem is that `cputime_to_usecs` is not used to convert time values in the new version of the kernel anymore.
+To help us find what should we use, we will refer to the Linux Cross Reference [again](https://elixir.bootlin.com/linux/v4.8/source).
+    Find the `cputime_to_usecs` usage in 4.8 sources.
+Compare the same places in sources in the 5.15.* version on the same site.
+Apply the same change to your code.

+51. Finally, the logic to extract the process state information (outlined after the `/* state */` comment in `get_task_info.c`) was changed, and a getter `task_state_index(...)` was [created](https://github.com/torvalds/linux/commit/1d48b080bcce0a5e7d7aa2dbcdb35deefc188c3f) to aquire this information from the process control block (`struct task_struct` in Linux).
+Replace the code after `/* state */` to set the `local_task_info.state` variable with the code to set this variable with the value returned by `task_state_index(...)`.

-49. Go to the parent directory.
+51. Go to the parent directory.

         cd ..

-50. Ensure that you have a number of newly created `.deb` packages.
+52. Ensure that you have a number of newly created `.deb` packages.

         ls *.deb

-51. Install the new kernel and all its supporting files.
+53. Install the new kernel and all its supporting files.

         sudo dpkg -i *.deb